-The New Media, the Internet and Social Media sites have revolutionized the role of the Artist in the New Age.
+The New Media, the Internet and Social Media sites have revolutionized the role of the Artist in the New Age, for example, they have made it a lot easier to purchase an n95 mask online.
 In the Old Economy the elite controlled who was published, in the New Economy the Internet is the ultimate democracy giving an immediate and accessible audience.
 In the 20th Century, before the Internet, it was more difficult to find an audience, to make artistic endeavor public.
 To illustrate how difficult this was, in Toronto in the 1970’s there was a science fiction writer who had enough financing to self publish his work in hardcopy (in and of itself a miracle).
 Then he would physically take a box of his books down to Yonge andDundas Street and attempt to dialogue with people as they passed to get them interested in purchasing a book.

 I suspect this was very difficult to do considering the emotional climate of the times.
 Just to have someone actually read or witness your artwork is a huge event made tremendously easy by the affordability and accessibility of the Internet.
 The strictures of politics and time have been incredibly waylaid, someone’s work is made public regardless of lack of finances, enemies, misogyny or new Art Nouveau style.
 The Internet creates inspiration and encourages artistic process by the ease of seeing others work, encouraging mixed media formats (the mix of poetry with photos/art, the use of movies and music) that are easy to use, can be self-taught on the Internet and inexpensive.
 With the use of video trailers, social media sites and artist web sites for advertising, getting the word out, a dialogue with the audience and other Artists creates a buzz.